Matt Fitzpatrick suffers heavy defeat in WGC-Dell Technologies Match Play opener

 “It was cool to feel more pressure from the very start of your round than normally in stroke play.
 I’ve been working hard on some things in my swing and it’s starting to come together.
 To pull it off against a guy like Matt, it’s huge for me.”

-Former champion Rory McIlroy was also among the early starters on Wednesday and looked in control of his match against American Scott Stallings.
+Former champion Rory McIlroy was also among the early starters on Wednesday and led from start to finish to beat American Scott Stallings 3&1.

 Two early birdies helped McIlroy move three up after six holes, but the world number three then bogeyed the eighth and lost the ninth to a birdie from his opponent.